 Though a vacation to Maui first and foremost conjures up images of pristine white sand beaches, this diverse island has much to offer even beyond the shoreline.
 For those who are up for a day trip, exploring the Haleakala Crater Maui offers an otherworldly experience!

-About the Crater
+About the Haleakala Crater in Maui

 The Haleakala Crater is situated within the bounds of Haleakala National Park Summit, accessed from central Maui.
 Located at 10,023 feet above the Pacific Ocean, the ascent to the edge of the crater takes visitors through six different climate zones, revealing a constantly changing landscape.
 The Haleakala Visitor Center sits at the edge of the crater and is a great place to stop for those wanting to learn more about the area and for hikers considering heading out for an adventure.

 It may be a drive but our Lahaina Resort Condos at Lahaina Roads are perfect for your Maui Vacation